Exove/local-docker/README.md

     # Local-docker tool
     #
     # This shell function travers upwards in the folder tree starting form the
-    # current folder and up to the user's home folder (or filesystem root).
+    # current directory and up to the user's home directory (or filesystem root).
     # If the ld.sh file is found and is an executable shell script, execute it passing
     # all provided arguments forward.
     #